puddydoo/OoT-Randomizer/README.md

 ### Problems

-* In general, many things that I didn't bother to figure out all the conditions for I went bleh.
+* Must implement manual key logic for Spirit Temple MQ (Already done for vanilla).
+* Dungeons have missing conditions that aren't completely filled out, mainly enemies.
 See "Missing Conditions" below.
 * All these conditions will slow down generation.
-* The `transition()` condition is meant to check the key status of each door on a separate json but I have written no such json, much less provided a way to handle lock rando logic without softlocks.
+* Door rando, lock rando, and hybrid dungeons are not logically possible without either removing keys or rewriting key logic to be automatic.
+But until that ever happens, I am making a list of manual door requirements in `Door Requirements (Manual).txt` so that the `transition()` condition might work without those features.
 * Deku Tree MQ has requirements of using torch from outside the room.
 Though this might not matter without Door Rando.
 * Jabu-Jabu non-MQ requires bringing Ruto to the branching hallways room to open some doors, although this is not NRA because the randomizer uses a patch to keep her from going away after the boss.
 * Forest Temple twisting rooms hurt me especially when they both turned out to be a permanent flag in MQ only.
 * Fire Temple has those hot rooms and if you go from one into another with Door Rando you absolutely need Goron Tunic but I didn't know how to represent this in a way that could work in door rando.
-* Water Temple has the water levels which I split into 3 different regions for my sanity...
-This needs a lot of work to even work.
-Though maybe randomizing the starting water level might become a possibility?
-  * If it is possible to keep track of the water level in a similar way to Link's age, then the 3 regions for each water level can be combined.
+* Water Temple requires the water level to be kept track of in a similar way to Link's age.
+If so, the starting water level can also be shuffled.
+I first split each region into 3 separate regions for each water level but later merged them together and added conditions for water level.
+Many of the locations and events need to require the current water level to be repeatable.
-* Spirit Temple top floor mirrors wouldn't work in Door Rando since they would just reset.
 * In the collapsing Ganon's Tower escape sequence, room 3 is the stairway that leads to the castle and room 0 is the room before it, but normally the bars in room 3 can only be opened when room 0 is entered the "proper" way.
 If room 3 was entered through cross-scene door rando then there would be no Zelda to open the bars.
 (Not a problem for non-cross-scene door rando because there are no other doors within the scene)
 * Though even if we did have door rando some of those things that would be problems there could be worked around simply by not rando-ing those specific adjacent rooms and keeping them together always.
 And some may work in non-cross-scene door rando if it doesn't reload the scene and keeps flags.
-* Did not yet integrate Glitched logic.
+* Did not yet integrate Glitched logic, except in vanilla Spirit Temple

 ### Missing Conditions
 * Deku Tree: None